Subscribe to the PolymerClayFan Newsletter

 Gerald

-1. juan Says:
+1. juan says:

 thanks, verry useful tips, I am beginig to sculpt more realistic, stongly belive this site will help.